Collegeville/CW20/WorkshopResources/WhitePapers/SoftwareReliabilityEngineering.md

 Some of the goals of [SRE] are...

-* To build and maintain a reputation for timely and quality response to customer inquiries.
+* To build and maintain a reputation for timely and quality response to user inquiries.
 * To develop a practice of continuous user feedback and subsequent quality improvements to the software and associated processes and artifacts impacting user